Imaguy0/Image-Logger/README.md

 one click

-obfucate on boronide python + lua web server local interactive setup no public this or discord pached this
+obfucate on boronide python + lua

+web server local

+interactive setup

+no public this, or discord patch it